-Turn large images into patches with webhooks
+Generate patches from large images with webhooks

-An example FLASK server using the V7 darwin-py python repository to produce patches from larger images and upload them to a new dataset is made available at the V7 github here.
+An example FLASK server using the V7 Darwin-py python repository to produce patches from larger images and upload them to a new dataset is made available at the V7 GitHub here.

 Why is it useful?